jfrothingham/jfrothingham.github.io/blocks/coursework_block.md

 **Astronomical Data Science**\
 Demonstrated statistical concepts through collaborative Python programming in Jupyter notebooks and Google Colab.
 Independent projects using real-world data with scientific-style papers and presentations.
 Focus on best practices in written and visual communication of data.\
-Project titles:\
+Project titles:
-● Investigation of Links Between Brightness and Orbits in Comets\
+- Investigation of Links Between Brightness and Orbits in Comets
-● Exoplanet Distributions in Systems of Massive Host Stars\
+- Exoplanet Distributions in Systems of Massive Host Stars
-● Redesign of Decadal Survey Figure: Impacts of Well-Organized Data Archives
+- Redesign of Decadal Survey Figure: Impacts of Well-Organized Data Archives

 **Astronomy & Public Policy**\